 Technical assistance and training—which together the IMF calls capacity development—are important benefits of IMF membership.
 Building human and institutional capacity within a country helps the government implement more effective policies, leading to better economic outcomes.
 About two-thirds of technical assistance and half of all training goes to low- and lower-middle income countries.

-Further, technical assistance provided to emerging and advanced economies in select cutting-edge areas—for example, in the financial sector—helps provide traction to IMF policy advice, keeps the institution up-to-date on innovations and risks to the international economy, and help address crisis-related challenges and spillovers.
+Further, technical assistance provided to emerging and advanced economies in select cutting-edge areas—for example, in the financial sector—helps provide traction to IMF policy advice, keeps the institution up-to-date on innovations and risks to the global economy, and help address crisis-related challenges and spillovers.

 Integrating technical assistance and training with IMF surveillance and lending